-Topic Misconception/ Myth Scientific fact iii) As a cell undergoes cell division to produce two daughter cells, the chromosome number decreases in the daughter cells. $(Lewis, Leach \& Wood-Robinson, 2000)^{17}$ DNA synthesis occurs in the S phase of interphase of mitosis.
+, o so, o C 10pic Misconception/ Myth Scientific fact iii) As a cell undergoes cell division to produce two daughter cells, the chromosome number decreases in the daughter cells.
+(Lewis, Leach & Wood-Robinson, 2000) 17 DNA synthesis occurs in the S phase of interphase of mitosis.
 At that time each chromosome has two chromatids.
 Two sister chromatids separate from each other and start to travel to the opposite poles of a cell in the Anaphase stage of Mitosis.
 These separated sister chromatids are then termed as daughter chromosomes.
 Thus both the daughter cells receive a copy of each chromosome present in the parental cell.
 As a result, both the daughter cells contain equal number of chromosomes as present in the parental cell.
 4. Heredity i) 'Gene' and 'Allele' - these two words are used interchangeably.
-(Cho, Kahle, Nordland, 1985)3 An allele is one of the many possible forms of a gene. ii) A gamete contains both the chromosomes present in a pair of homologous chromosomes in a parental cell.
-(Hackling & Treagust, 1984) 18 ii) A gamete contains both the chromosomes present in a pair of homologous chromosomes present in the a parental cell can be found in a gamete.
-Monohybrid cross should be taught in such a parental cell.Only one chromosomes present in the parental cell can be found in a gamete.
-Monohybrid cross should be taught in such a way that the separation of chromosome (Hackling & Treagust, 1984) 18 Only one chromosomes present in the parental cell can be found in a gamete.
-Monohybrid cross should be taught in such a way that the separation of chromosome (Hackling & Treagust, 1984) 18 Only one chromosome of a pair of tau a gamete.
-Monohybrid cross should be taught in such a way that the separation of chromosome (and gene) pairs at fertilization get clear for the pairs at fertilization get clear for the misconception is lessened if this process is explained with the help of 'Genes-on- chromosomes' model.
-In this kind of model, the gametes are represented as separate and distinct haploid cells.A 'Genes-on- chromosomes' model used to plustrate a monohybrid cross involving eve
+(Cho, Kahle, Nordland, 1985) 3 An allele is one of the many possible forms of a gene. ii) A gamete contains both the chromosomes present in a pair of homologous chromosomes in a parental cell.
+(Hackling & Treagust, 1984) 18 chromosomes present in a pair homologous chromosome of a pair of chromosomes present in the chromosomes present in the homologous chromosomes present in the homologous chromosomes in parental cell can be found in a gamete.
+Monohybrid cross should be taught in such a parental cell.
+Hackling & Treagust, 1984)18 away that the separation of chromosome (and gene) pairs at meiosis and the reformation of chromosome (and gene) pairs at fertilization get clear for the students.
+The possibility of generation of misconception is lessened if this process is explained with the help of 'Genes-on-chromosomes' model.
+In this kind of model, the gametes are represented as separate and distinct haploid cells.
+A 'Genes-on-chromosomes' model used to illustrate a monohybrid cross involving eye colour (Hackling & Treagust, 1984)18